 - Submitted Forms: These are PDF versions of intake forms that have been submitted on the matter

-- Attached Files from Forms: Any files that are uploaded on an intake form will also be stored in the files tab.
+- Intake Form Attachments: Any files that were uploaded to a submitted intake form will also be stored in the files tab

-- Submitted Documents: These are PDF versions of the E-Signed documents that were prepared on this matter
+- Submitted Documents: These are PDF versions of the E-Signed documents that were prepared and signed on the matter

 Often times details regarding a matter will change and will need to be updated.
 This can be done directly on the matter page.
 The items that can be updated by clicking the "matter options" dropown at the top right of a matter page.
 The matter details include: